zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 *Always look up pypi repositories before throwing them into your project dependencies blindly.*

-Psycopg is used to pass SQL commands to a PostgreSQL database.
-If you've ever spent a lot of time writing SQL insertions to test the integrity of your database, you not that it is quite redundant, simple and boring.
+If you've ever spent a lot of time writing SQL insertions to test the integrity of your database, you know that it is quite redundant, simple and boring.
 We can automate this constraint testing with psycopg.

 But first, we must test that we can connect to a database given our environmental variables.